 Angelika is a Tutor at ULaw’s Leeds Campus.
 She graduated with a Theology degree from the University of Oxford before undertaking the GDL and LPC at the (then) College of Law in York.
 She trained with Mills & Reeve in Birmingham before joining DAC Beachcroft LLP in Leeds.
 During her time in practice, Angelika specialised in coroner’s inquests, serious medical treatment cases and the Court of Protection before joining ULaw in 2021.

 Frances has an LLB from the University of Birmingham and studied the LPC at the College of Law in York.
 She trained and qualified as a solicitor at Gordons and worked in commercial litigation there for 14 years after qualification.
-Frances specialised in professional negligence claims and the regulation and professional conduct of solicitors, having acted for the Solicitors Regulation Authority.
+Frances specialised in professional negligence claims and the regulation and professional conduct of solicitors.